-The Company evaluates the performance of each of the operating segments based on income before financial income, taxes, depreciation and amortization (EBITDA), this indicator represents a good measure to evaluate operating performance and ability to meet obligations principal and interest in respect of the indebtedness, and the ability to fund capital expenditures and working capital requirements.
+The Company evaluates the performance of each of the operating segments based on income before financial income, taxes, depreciation, amortization and impairment of non-current assets (EBITDA), this indicator represents a good measure to evaluate operating performance and ability to meet obligations principal and interest in respect of the indebtedness, and the ability to fund capital expenditures and working capital requirements.
 Nevertheless, EBITDA is not a measure of financial performance under IFRS and should not be considered as an alternative to net income as a measure of operating performance or cash flows as a measure of liquidity.